mellor-lab/mellor-lab.github.io/book/contents/projects/vr-2photon.md

 # Imaging neuronal activity in vivo during exploration in virtual reality

-This project lead by [Dan Goodwin](../our-team/members/dangoodwin) aims to ...
+This project led by [Dan Goodwin](../our-team/members/dangoodwin) aims to ...

 ::::{grid} 1 3 3 3